Abdominal and Digestive Conditions / Diagnoses

 Call your child's doctor immediately if your child shows any of these signs.
 Do not wait for the later signs of dehydration.

-• Child has not urinated in 6 hours (babies usually have 6-8 wet diapers in 24 hours)
+• Child has not had a wet diaper in six hours (babies usually have six to eight wet diapers in 24 hours)

 • Child is less active than normal or is unusually sleepy

-• Child's urine is dark yellow and may smell strong like ammonia
+• Child's pee is dark yellow and may have a bad smell (like ammonia)

 • Child's mouth is dry and sticky